SteveBarnett/Remixing/_thinking/map.md

 #### Be the waves

 Look wider.
 Connect to a deeper sense of self.

+This links with "[The cosmos is playful](#playful)" later in this page: the waves are a playful expression of the ocean.
+They waves aren't separate from the ocean.
+The ocean doesn't like small waves and dislike big waves (or vice versa).

 - Notice the causes and conditions that lead to your suffering.
 - Notice the causes, conditions, patterns that make you who you are.